List of Serbian NBA players

 Nikola Jokić, Bogdan Bogdanović, Tristan Vukčević and Nikola Jović are current NBA players.

 The following is a list of Serbian basketball players that play or have played in the National Basketball Association (NBA).

 The first American player of Serbian descent to play in the NBA was Bato Govedarica, who played 23 games for the Syracuse Nationals during the 1953–54 NBA season.
 In the 1970s Pete Maravich became the first player of Serbian descent to enter an All Star game (five times) and to be elected into an All-NBA team (four times).
 Dražen Dalipagić was the first player to come from Serbia to be on trial with an NBA team, with the Boston Celtics in 1976, but, despite general manager Red Auerbach calling him an "NBA star material", he wasn't signed due to his "inability to communicate with the coach and his fellow players".
-Center Vlade Divac and forward Žarko Paspalj were the first Serbian players to play in the NBA, in the 1989–90 season.
+Center Vlade Divac and forward Žarko Paspalj were the first players from Serbia to play in the NBA, in the 1989–90 season.
 In his second season, Divac became the first Serb to play in the NBA finals.
 In 2004, Darko Miličić became the first basketball player from Serbia to win an NBA championship.
 Since then, Predrag Stojaković, Ognjen Kuzmić, Nemanja Bjelica, Nikola Jokić, and Nikola Topić won the league in 2011, 2015, 2022, 2023, and 2025, respectively.

-Nikola Jokić is the Serbian player with most NBA honours and is the first Serb, and only the third European, to win the NBA Most Valuable Player Award.
+Nikola Jokić is the Serbian player with most NBA honours and in 2021 he became the first Serb, and only the third European, to win the NBA Most Valuable Player Award.
 In 2022, Jokić was named the NBA MVP for the second year in a row, becoming the 13th player to win the award in consecutive seasons, as well as the second European player to win the award more than once, joining Giannis Antetokounmpo.
 In 2024, Jokić became the first non-American player to win the MVP award three times.
 In 2023, he became the first Serbian to be named Finals MVP.